semihM/project_smok/README.md

-    radiusmax | 450 | explosion's maximum radius to damage and push entities in dmgmin | 10 | minimum damage to give entities in the radius dmgmax | 30 | maximum damage to give entities in the radius maxpushspeed | 10000 | maximum speed an explosion can push and entity away
+    radiusmax | 450 | explosion's maximum radius to damage and push entities in dmgmin | 10 | minimum damage to give entities in the radius dmgmax | 30 | maximum damage to give entities in the radius minpushspeed | 2500 | minimum speed an explosion can push an entity away maxpushspeed | 10000 | maximum speed an explosion can push an entity away

 ---
 - **explosion_setting** : Update *explosion* command settings